At a book signing with Kevin Keegan, Captain of Liverpool and England

 John Winter, was born in Liverpool.
-While a student at the University in the nineteen sixties he wrote pop songs, several of which were recorded, and he got to know some of the musicians and poets who were making the city famous.
+In the nineteen sixties he worked as a songwriter and got to know many of the musicians and poets who were making the city famous.

 It was an exciting time to be young and living in Liverpool.
-A tidal wave of popular culture and sport had a massive effect upon the city, and upon the ordinary people who were living there and just trying to get on with their lives.
+A tidal wave of popular culture had a massive effect upon the city, and upon the ordinary teenagers who were living there.